The Clear Edge

 Your Application:

-• Audit by usage, not by cost size
+• Audit by usage, not by cost size.

-• Cancel unused immediately
+• Cancel unused tools immediately.

-• Renegotiate essentials based on volume
+• Renegotiate essential tools based on volume.

 Decision 4: Reducing Process Time vs. Reducing Process Steps